usefulalgorithm/usefulalgorithm/README.md

 - _Manger on McNichols_, by Boldy James, Sterling Toles
 - _The Spiritual Sound_, by Agriculture
 - _Never Die_, by Matt Jencik, Midwife
-- _Liminality / Dream State Return_, by Elder
-- _11-1988_, by Kareem

 </details>